Kirbo-lab/AlziBot/README.md

 ## License

-Botphyte is licensed under the GLWTPL license.
+Botphyte is licensed under the LGPL-3.0 license.
 See the file `LICENSE` for more information.